SHARE

 The vegan gelato base must be thoroughly cool before churning: this will produce the smoothest, silkiest texture.

-• Once cool, whisk in the fruit puree or flavorings of your choice into the vegan gelato base.
-You need 2 cups (500 ml) of concentrated fruit puree to produce a flavorful fruit-based vegan gelato.
+• Once the base is thoroughly cold, whisk in the fruit puree or flavorings of your choice.
+For fruit-based vegan gelato, use 2 cups (500 ml) concentrated fruit puree for the brightest flavor.

 • Strain the vegan gelato to get the smoothest texture.
 Pour into the bowl of an ice cream maker and churn according to the manufacturer's instructions.
 Stop the machine when the gelato is thick and icy but still easily spoonable.